Mutoxicated/HYPER/devlog.md

 Finna start on Zorretox tomorrow.
 It's this toxic wall comprised of intestines and guts that spew toxic shit everywhere.

 So yeah :D

+## Day 167 thru 182

+Have been busy with other stuff lately and this week I also got sick...

+SO ANYWAYS.
+I did some graphics stuff and a lil bit of enemy work.
+Y'know what?
+It's better that I didn't do anything because I ended up realizing some very serious problems with the enemies.
+For one enemy, I would write 2 or 3 different attacks, thinking that it has to be very unique.
+I believe I was overdoing it though.
+I don't know eveyrthing about how to make good enemies, but I do have experience on this field.

+I would like to start off by saying that enemies have a certain priority placed upon them by the player once evaluated.
+There is ***high-priority*** (danger is imminent), ***medium-priority*** (nuisance) and ***low-priority*** (doesn't bite unless aggravated or killed).

+A good enemy offers flavour to the gameplay and the environment with as little mechanics as possible.
+For example, I've made an enemy called Discos, which floats in the air and periodically shoots a laser at you.
+This enemy provides no flavour to the environment, but it gives the following interactions to the gameplay: the player will have to use it's movement mechanics to efficiently move towards the Disco enemy and kill it.
+It also pushes the player into being more aware of them and their lasers (which BY THE WAY are parriable) so as to not get damaged by them.
+This enemy is what one would consider a medium priority.

+I went on the game document yesterday and, with the newfound perspective I had on enemy design, I took a look at the enemy list.
+What I saw was sad.
+Some normal enemies had upto 3 ATTACKS.
+Might as well be a boss at that point man.
+I fixed all of them and some I just completely removed.
+The thing is, you gotta leave some attacks for other enemies, you can't just cramp everything into one enemy.

+Anyway, so about the graphics stuff, I added some more cool post-processing.
+I had to do it myself because the post-processing unity package didn't have the stuff that I wanted.

+I added chromatic abberation (spanning the whole screen and not just the edge) and scanlines!!!

+I really think that all the graphics have come together and that the final product will look hella epic.

+Here's a picture of before those 2 additions (top img) and after (bottom img):